• Skip to main content

 To perform the procedure, you need the following items in addition to a fresh stool sample:

-• A probiotic that should be taken before the transplant by the patient (not the donor), and for at least 60 days following.
+• A therapeutic probiotic should be taken before the transplant by the patient (not the donor), and for at least 60 days following.
 I suggest staying on it for life.

-• A four-day prescription taken by the patient for either metronidazole 500 mg (orally three times per day), or vancomycin 125 mg (orally four times per day) to sterilize or wipe out the bacteria in the colon.
-The antibiotic needs to be stopped 24 to 48 hours before the procedure.
+• A four-day prescription taken by the patient for metronidazole (Flagyl) 500 mg (orally three times per day), or vancomycin 125 mg (orally four times per day) to sterilize or wipe out any pathogenic bacteria in the colon.
+The medication needs to be stopped 24 to 48 hours before the procedure.
+[Grant Pharmacy online can mail order this to you without a script.]

 • At least 200 mL of normal sterile saline solution (found at any pharmacy or online).